 How to ship food and perishables.

 Shipping food and perishables comes with its own set of requirements to ensure they arrive at their destination fresh.
-Let Freightquote help you get a firm grasp on the basics to understand how to take care of this process efficiently.
+Let Freightquote by C.H.
+Robinson help you get a firm grasp on the basics to understand how to take care of this process efficiently.

 - Trailer temperature.
 One of the biggest factors affecting perishable shipping is the temperature of the trailer.
 Since temperature-controlled shipping can include both perishable and dry goods, it’s important to know what you need.
 Keep in mind, the more influence temperature has on an item's stability, the greater impact it will have on the overall shipping cost.